apache/arrow/docs/source/developers/continuous_integration/docker.rst

 Build Scripts
 ~~~~~~~~~~~~~

-The scripts maintainted under ci/scripts directory should be kept
+The scripts maintained under ci/scripts directory should be kept
 parametrizable but reasonably minimal to clearly encapsulate the tasks it is
 responsible for.
 Like: